Ibtesum-Sakib/Kidney-Diseases-Classification-MLFLOW/README.md

 DVC

- - Its very lite weight for POC only
+ - Its very light weight for POC only
- - lite weight expriements tracker
+ - light weight expriements tracker
  - It can perform Orchestration (Creating Pipelines)